Dredging Materials Disposal Information for Buzzards Bay

-Notice: In the January 2006 Environmental Monitor MCZM announced that that the Buzzards Bay Disposal Site comment period has been extended to February 24, 2006.
+In the January 2006 Environmental Monitor MCZM announced that that the Buzzards Bay Disposal Site comment period has been extended to February 24, 2006.
 However in March 2006 the Massachusetts Legislature introduced, and on July 28, 2006 passed Chapter 191 of the Acts of 2006, effectively banning the disposal of dredge materials in Buzzards Bay.
+This page was originally set up to provide information about the proposed reactivation of the Buzzards Bay dredged materials disposal site.

 The are several issues related to dredging in Buzzards Bay that are of interest to residents and municipal officials.
 These include the dredging of PCB contaminated sediments at the Superfund site in New Bedford Harbor, maintenance dredging by the US Army Corps or Engineers of the Cape Cod Canal, and a new proposed site near the historic Cleveland Ledge disposal area that has been recently identified by the state as a preferred site for the disposal of clean materials.
 This site is referred to as the proposed Buzzards Bay Disposal Site (BBDS).
 Information about this designation, and links about other dredging topics, are provided below.
 Concerns about the potential disposal of contaminated sediments in a relatively clean area of Buzzards Bay led to the 2006 legislative ban on dredged material disposal.